 Encouraging families to walk to school through the enhancement and proper maintenance of existing walking routes and the creation of appropriate paths from any new development site will reduce some of the parking issues around the schools.
+This can be encouraged through the preparation of a school Travel Plan.
 The ECC's Statement of Education Policy August 2015 states the legal definition of an available walking route is a route along which, accompanied as necessary, a child can walk with reasonable safety to school.
 A parent has a right to challenge the availability of such a route.